Want to get involved?

 PTSA Mental Health Calendar of Events:

-9/21/2020 - 7:00-8:30pm Free Virtual QPR Suicide Prevention Training by Grassroots Crisis Intervention Center.
-Register here.
-See the event flyer here.
+1/19/2021 - @ 6:45pm Free Virtual QPR Suicide Prevention Training by Grassroots Crisis Intervention Center.
+Registration and Flyer will be available soon.

 QPR stands for Question Persuade Refer and teaches someone how to recognize the warning signs of a suicide crisis, how to question, persuade, and refer someone to help.
 Key components covered in training:

 How to Question, Persuade and Refer someone who may be suicidal.

 How to get help for yourself or learn more about preventing suicide.

 The common causes of suicidal behavior.